MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-blob-storage.md

 -
 -## Invalid property during copy activity

 - **Message**: `Copy activity \<Activity Name> has an invalid "source" property.
-The source type is not compatible with the dataset \<Dataset Name> and its linked service \<Linked Service Name>.
+The source type is not compatible with the data \<data Name> and its connection \<connection Name>.
 Please verify your input against.`

-- **Cause**: The type defined in the dataset is inconsistent with the source or sink type that's defined in the copy activity.
+- **Cause**: The type defined in the data is inconsistent with the source or destination type that's defined in the copy activity.

-- **Resolution**: Edit the dataset or pipeline JSON definition to make the types consistent, and then rerun the deployment.
+- **Resolution**: Edit the data or pipeline JSON definition to make the types consistent, and then rerun the deployment.

 ## Error code: FIPSModeIsNotSupport